mark-orion/PyFSPro/README.md

 * Output to Screen, Image sequence or Video file.
 * Input channel can be greyscale or extracted from RGB, HSV or YCrCb color space.
 * Input and Output processing chains with basic image enhancement functions.
-* Vectorscope for the visualization of small changes in video stream.
+* Vector display for the visualization of small changes in video stream.
-* Actuators can control third party applications with vectorscope data.
+* Actuators can control third party applications with vector data.
 * Parameters can be set through the UI, command line options and configuration files.
 * Most Parameters can be changed on the fly via the Kivy user interface.
 * framestacker.py library can be re-used in other projects.
 It does not depend on OpenCV and only requires Numpy.